 The information (TEXT ONLY) provided by the Marine Life Information Network (MarLIN) is licensed under a Creative Commons Attribution-Non-Commercial-Share Alike 2.0 UK: England & Wales License.
 Note that images and other media featured on this page are each governed by their own terms and conditions and they may or may not be available for reuse.
 Permissions beyond the scope of this license are available here.
 Based on a work at www.marlin.ac.uk

 (page left blank)

-Researched by Frances Perry Refereed by This information is not refereed.
+Researched by Frances Perry & Jacqueline Hill

+Refereed by Admin

 Summary

 UK and Ireland classification